Yifan-Xie/Yifan-Xie.github.io/docs/index.md

     ⭐️<a href="https://github.com/OmarJabri7/Cycle_Buddy"><strong>Explore Our Github»</strong></a>
 </p>

-We are a group of the Real Time Embedded Programing Project in the University of Glasgow.
-Two members major in Robotics & Ai, one member majors in Electronic and Electrical Engineering.<br>
+We are a group of graduate students currently studying at University of Glasgow.
+This is our course project for Real-Time Embedded Programming Project advised by Dr. Bernd Porr and Dr. Nicholas Bailey.
+For our team, two members major in Robotics & Ai, one member majors in Electronic and Electrical Engineering.<br>

-Our project, Cycle Buddy, is a system that detects danger levels in bikers relative to drivers.
-Once a driver overpasses a biker, the system detects this unauthorised act, and responds by recognising the face/car plate of the driver in order to contact law enforcements. <br />
+Our project, Cycle Buddy, is a system that detects cars that endanger the bikers on the road.
+Once the car overpasses our biker in a relative high speed and within a close distance, the system can detect this dangerous action and responds by capturing the car's photo and recognize its car plate number.
+Then it will send the id, the photo and the velocity& distance to the mobile application as long as the online database.
+With those infomation recorded as evidence, the bikers can then use it to contact local law enforcement to report the issue. <br />

 ## Short demo about our project
 <br>